Indiana Fever take superstar Caitlin Clark with No. 1 pick in WNBA Draft | TSN

 “I FaceTimed Steph five minutes before the show started and he said have fun with it,” Brink said.
 “He can share so much great advice since he’s been through this.
 Make stuff like this fun as it can be stressed.”

 Cardoso had a busy week, helping the Gamecocks win the national championship to complete an undefeated season.
-She took part in the team's championship parade on Sunday before travelling to New York.
+She took part in the team's championship parade on Sunday before traveling to New York.

 Dallas took Ohio State guard Jacy Sheldon with the fifth pick.
-Chicago took LSU's Angel Reese at No. 7, pairing her with Cardoso.
+Washington drafted Aaliyah Edwards of UConn sixth before Chicago took LSU's Angel Reese at No. 7, pairing her with Cardoso.

 “She’s a great player and I’m a great player.
 Nobody’s going to get no rebounds on us,” the 6-foot-7 Cardoso said, laughing.